ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   May provide a rich set of internationalization/localization features for clients to consume.

-## RI Claim Embedded Token
+## RI Claim Format

 Each [RI claim](#researcher-identity-claim-ri-claim) name maps to an array of ([RI Claim Embedded Tokens](#researcher-identity-claim-embedded-token-ri-claim-embedded-token)) which are encoded as
 [Embedded Tokens](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-embedded-token)
-within a "ga4gh" root OIDC claim object.
+within a "ga4gh" root JWT claim object.

 Non-normative example of a set of RI Claim Embedded Tokens, encoded as Embedded Token strings, with a RI Claim named "ResearcherStatus":